KDE/documentation-develop-kde-org/HIG/source/platform/tray.rst

 Appearance
 ~~~~~~~~~~

-Use a :doc:`monochrome, Shade Black, icon </style/icon>` and use color only to
+Use a :doc:`monochrome, shade black icon </style/icons/index>` and use color
-communicate state.
+only to communicate state.